alexrod61/starter-academic/content/authors/admin/_index.md

   url: https://masterdatascience.ubc.ca/why-ubc/leadership

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include data science, design and analysis of computer experiments, and statistical consulting.
+bio: My research interests include Data Science, design and analysis of computer experiments, and statistical consulting.

 # Interests to show in About widget
 interests: